Kaioga5/bedrock-wiki/docs/blocks/block-components.md

     -   `can_contain_liquid`: Boolean - whether the liquid type can occupy the same space as this block e.g., waterlogging.
     -   `on_liquid_touches`: String - determines what happens when the liquid type flows into the block.
     -   `stops_liquid_flowing_from_direction`: Array - determines an array of directions that the liquid cannot flow out of this block from.

+_Released from experiment `Upcoming Creator Features` for format versions 1.21.60 and higher._

 <CodeHeader>minecraft:block > components</CodeHeader>